Career guidance for students

 General career counselling

 Once a week, a career counselor offers career guidance to learners who seek more assistance in this field.
 The session normally involves aptitude tests, personality tests, giving guidance on subject choice, job shadow, and bursaries/scholarships as well as providing information regarding tertiary institutions.
-Please visit www.gostudy.net/wcdeut to access relevant information and if you would like to make an appointment with the counselor, please email NanetteOlivier@dsk.co.za, she is available on Wednesdays from 14:30h-15:50h in room 351.
+Please visit www.gostudy.net/wcdeut to access relevant information.
+They will now be hosting a regular online Q&A the first Thursday of every month via their “Webinar System”.
+Anyone can join: students, teachers, parents.
+One can simply login via the school career guidance site as stated above.
+If you would like to make an appointment with the counselor, please email please email NanetteOlivier@dsk.co.za, she is available Wednesdays from 09:30h-10:50h in room 2.10.

 Each year the DSK organizes a Career Expo, which showcases 20-30 different career options Professional parents and alumni make themselves available for questions regarding their line of work, and 35- 50 tertiary institutions are represented and offer information.
 The Expo is compulsory for all Grade 9-12 students.